Adjoint functor theorems for homotopically enriched categories: Accessibility and shrink-colimits

 Since $N_J$ is fully faithful, there are natural isomorphisms

 and so the triangle commutes up to isomorphism.
-Thus it will suffice to show that $N_J$ and $N_{N_JD}$ have $\ce$-weak left adjoints.
+Thus it will suffice to show that $N_J$ and $N_{N_JD}$ have left shrink-adjoints.
 The first of these does so by Proposition~\ref{prop:reflective}, while the second has a genuine left adjoint, namely the weighted colimit functor ${N_J}D \star -$. \end{proof}

 We follow \cite{LackRosicky2012} in saying that $W$-weighted limits are \emph{$\ce$-stable} if the enriched full subcategory $\ce \hookrightarrow \cv^{\atwo}$ is closed under $W$-weighted limits.
 Similarly, we say that {\em enough cofibrantly-weighted limits are $\ce$-stable} if \ce has, and the inclusion $\ce\to\cv^{\atwo}$ preserves, enough cofibrantly-weighted limits.
 In that case we can use results from \cite{LackRosicky2012} to prove a converse to the previous theorem.